muruges95/Evachain/README.md

 #### .ipa

+For now, as we do not have Apple developer accounts, please use the ```exp start``` method of running the app on your local machine and iPhone
 Follow [this guide](https://mobikul.com/install-ipa-file-iphone-device/) to install the .ipa on your iPhone.
-For now, as we do not have developer accounts, please use the expo method of running the app on your iPhone

 ### Quick overview
-Check out [our demo video](https://youtu.be/6HrcKqWbwoY) for a quick overview.
+Check out [our demo video](https://youtu.be/I49lWyeQgaE) for a quick overview.

 ## Overview